helenashi95/STA-380-GroupWork/HW_2.md

 wanted to use this as a baseline to compare to Boosting.
 With 250 trees, the test accuracy equalled 50%, which is substantially higher than that of the boosting model.
-However there is large variability in the accury of predicting individual authors.
+However there is large variability in the accury of predicting individual authors, which can be seen in the table of error rates below.
 For example, the model accuracy was over 90% when the author of a document was Aaron Pressman, but less than 30% for Scott Hillis.
 This is because 30 out of 50 times, the model predicted Scott's articles to be written by Samuel Perry.

-    ## randomForest 4.6-14

-    ## Type rfNews() to see new features/changes/bug fixes.

-    ##
-    ## Attaching package: 'randomForest'

-    ## The following object is masked from 'package:ggplot2':
-    ##
-    ##     margin

 <table>
 <tbody>